 Options to take out a short-term loan of up to £1,000, with repayment term options of 2 to 4 months.
 Ferratum are no longer accepting loan enquiries since the start of COVID-19 in March 2020.

-MYJAR loans range between £100 and £2,000, which can be repaid in 3, 6 or 12 monthly instalments.
-They also state it is possible to save money if the loan is repaid early.
+MYJAR loans did range between £100 and £2,000, which were to be repaid in 3, 6 or 12 monthly instalments.
+My Jar was placed in administration on 22nd December 2020.

 Payday Express were a former lender who offer short-term loans to customers.
 They stopped offering new loans to customers in October 2017 and are no longer trading.

 Payday UK was the sister company of Payday Express, offering short-term payday loans.
 Similarly, they also stopped trading in October 2017.

 Cash On Go Ltd traded under the name Peachy and previously offered short-term loans between £100 and £1,000.
 The company went into administration in March 2020.